-Attempts are made to consider all students' feelings.
-At school, students may distribute invitations to personal parties only if all students or if all students of the same gender in the class are invited, otherwise we request that party invitations be delivered outside of school
+In an attempt to align with our mission of fostering an inclusive Christian community, students may only distribute invitations for personal parties only if all students or if all students of the same gender in the class are invited.
+Otherwise, we request that party invitations be delivered outside of school.